 However, solid coconut oil, which is high in MCTs, can be used in cooking and may be used to replace olive oil or other cooking oils.

-MCT oil supplements are available in many health food stores online.
+MCT oil supplements are available in many health food stores and are available for purchase online.

 Some people prefer to consume MCTs in their diet, which may be more natural than taking supplements.
 MCTs are found in: